Ram Nath Kovind-led panel recommends holding simultaneous polls to Lok Sabha, state Assemblies

 It stated that the report was an outcome of consultations with stakeholders, experts and research work of 191 days.

+It also recommended that the President issue a notification on the date of the first sitting of the Lok Sabha after a general election and designate it as the appointed date for the synchronisation of elections.
+It said that the tenure of the state Assemblies should end with the subsequent general Lok Sabha elections after the appointed date.

+The panel also recommended the constitution of an implementation group to oversee the execution of its report.

-In its report, the panel said simultaneous elections would promote the development process and social cohesion, deepen the foundations of the democratic rubric and help realise aspirations of "India, that is Bharat", according to PTI.
+It said simultaneous elections would promote the development process and social cohesion, deepen the foundations of the democratic rubric and help realise aspirations of “India, that is Bharat”.

-It also recommended the preparation of a common electoral roll and voter identification cards by the Election Commission of India in consultation with state election authorities.

 The high-level committee was set up by the Centre on September 2, 2023, to look into the long-standing proposal of implementing simultaneous elections in India.